DiSuVe/corpora_conversion_tools_testing/README.md

-# corpora_conversion_tools
+# Corpora conversion tools
-Python tools to convert our corpora to other formats (in particular, vertical format of SketchEngine)
+This repository will contain Python tools to convert our corpora to other formats (in particular, the vertical format of SketchEngine).